One-dimensional long-range Ising model: two (almost) equivalent approximations: Introduction

 Long-range interacting systems have emerged as a central theme in modern many-body physics, exhibiting a rich variety of collective phenomena that challenge and extend the standard paradigms established for short-range systems~\cite{defenu2023long}.
 These include the breakdown of locality, violations of conventional scaling laws, and the emergence of novel universality classes.
 Such systems naturally arise in numerous physical contexts, including trapped ion chains~\cite{britton2012engineered}, dipolar gases~\cite{lahaye2009physics}, Rydberg atom arrays~\cite{browaeys2020many}, and cavity QED setups~\cite{ritsch2013cold}.
 Moreover, recent progress in quantum information and nonequilibrium dynamics has further highlighted the role of long-range interactions in phenomena such as dynamical phase transitions, thermalization and equilibration, and information spreading beyond the light-cone limit, see Refs.~\cite{defenu2023long,defenu2024out} for a review.
 These developments have renewed interest in understanding the critical behavior of long-range models, both at and out of equilibrium, and in developing robust theoretical tools to describe them.

 Among the various models used to investigate long-range critical phenomena, a particularly influential and extensively studied example is the one-dimensional long-range Ising (1D LRI) model, defined by the Hamiltonian $H = -\frac{1}{2} \sum_{i \neq j} J_{ij} s_i s_j$ with spin variables $s_i=\pm 1$ and couplings decaying algebraically as where \(\sigma > 0\) ensures a well-defined thermodynamics~\cite{campa2009statistical}.
 Unlike its short-range counterpart in $d = 1$, the 1D LRI model exhibits a finite-temperature phase transition for certain values of $\sigma$.
+In fact, the long-range nature of the couplings suppresses the strong fluctuations typical of low-dimensional systems, allowing for spontaneous symmetry breaking.
 This was first rigorously established by Dyson in Ref.~\cite{dyson1969existence} for all $\sigma \in (0,1)$, through the introduction of Dyson's hierarchical model (DHM) as a tractable lower bound.
-For $\sigma >1$ there is no transition \cite{ruelle1968statistical}.
+For $\sigma >1$ there is no transition~\cite{ruelle1968statistical}.
 The marginal case $\sigma = 1$, corresponding to interactions decaying as $1/r^2$, remained unresolved in Dyson’s original analysis.
 It was later shown by Fröhlich and Spencer~\cite{frohlich1982phase} that this case features a Berezinskii–Kosterlitz–Thouless (BKT)-like transition, characterized by an essential singularity in the free energy.
-Notably, however, this transition includes a discontinuity in the magnetization -- anticipated by Thouless in Ref.~\cite{thouless1969long}, see also \cite{dyson1971ising} -- which distinguishes it from the standard BKT transition in the two-dimensional XY model.
-The strong interest in the Ising model with $1/r^2$ interactions was the result of its equivalence to the Kondo problem, established by Anderson, Yuval and Hamann in a series of papers \cite{yuval1970exact,anderson1970exact,anderson1971some}, which also contain an early version of the renormalization group (RG) later developed by Wilson \cite{wilson1974renormalization}.
-Their methods were extended by Cardy \cite{cardy1981one} to encompass general discrete spin chains with $1/r^2$ interactions, including Potts and Ashkin–Teller models.
+Notably, however, this transition includes a discontinuity in the magnetization -- anticipated by Thouless in Ref.~\cite{thouless1969long}, see also~\cite{dyson1971ising} -- which distinguishes it from the standard BKT transition in the two-dimensional XY model.
+The strong interest in the Ising model with $1/r^2$ interactions was the result of its equivalence to the Kondo problem, established by Anderson, Yuval and Hamann in a series of papers~\cite{yuval1970exact,anderson1970exact,anderson1971some}, which also contain an early version of the renormalization group (RG) later developed by Wilson~\cite{wilson1974renormalization}.
+Their methods were extended by Cardy~\cite{cardy1981one} to encompass general discrete spin chains with $1/r^2$ interactions, including Potts and Ashkin–Teller models.